AnymouseProphet/anymouse/FONTS.md

 TeXLive or as part of CTAN so the Anymouse Prophet does ensure that documents built using the `anymouse.sty` style file can still compile using either Courier from the "Base 35" collection or using the TeX Gyre Cursor clone of Courier.
+Some people like Courier.
+Some people juggle geese.